 Marianne Reddan joined the CANLab as a graduate student in Fall 2013.
 As an undergraduate she studied 'fear' in the laboratory of Elizabeth Phelps at NYU, and later continued that line of research as a lab manager for Daniela Schiller at Mount Sinai School of Medicine.
 Marianne uses machine learning to 'decode' how the brain represents emotion.
 She is interested specifically in empathic processing and prosocial behavior, cognitive control of negative emotions, anxiety and post-traumatic stress disorder, and the protective effects of social support.

 Daniel Kusko joined the CAN lab in 2014 as an undergraduate research assistant studying how conditioning and expectations modulate pain perception which developed into a senior honors thesis to graduate with a BA in Neuroscience, magnum cum laude.
-He is now the active lab manger to assist the administrative ongoings of the lab as well as pursuring new research investigating the effects of oxytocin on pain, emotion, and social perception.
+He is working as a research coordinator overseeing projects looking at the effects of oxytocin on pain, placebo analgesia and genetics.
+He is also running subjects in a chronic back pain study run through the Wager lab.

 Damon completed his undergraduate education in 2000 at Colorado State University in Fort Collins.
 After working in the financial sector for several years, he changed careers to become a research assistant in Columbia's Social Cognitive Affective Neuroscience Lab under the direction of Tor Wager.
 In 2010 he joined Jennifer Mangels' Dynamic Learning lab as a CUNY graduate student and is broadly interested in how top-down cognitive and affective control processes interact with bottom-up physiological and emotional processes to generate behavioral outcomes.